smkv/fix-message/README.md

 ```

 ### List Mode
 The `list` mode provides a simple, unstyled list of the FIX message's tag-value pairs, rendered using `<ul>` and `<li>` tags.
 This is useful for developers who want to apply their own custom styling.
+[Read more about modes](examples/modes.md)

 ```html
 <fix-message